ackertyson/provide-mssql/README.md

 ## Tedious config

-Additional Tedious configuration options may be passed as the final (sixth) argument to `model.provide()`.
-Including a `pool` object will pass those options to the ConnectionPool constructor:
+Additional Tedious configuration options (passed to the Tedious contructor as `config.options`) may be defined on the model as a `config` block; including a `pool` object will pass those values to the ConnectionPool constructor:

 ```
-options =
+class TicketModel
+  config:
     encrypt: false
-  requestTimeout: 20000
+    requestTimeout: 30000
     pool:
-    log: false

-module.exports = model.provide ModelName, null, null, null, null, options
+      max: 20
+  table:
+    name: 'ticket'
 ```

+Configuration values passed in this way are cumulative and shared between all models using that same DB connection pool (using same DB+login).
+Defining the same key on multiple models with different values will cause weirdness (there's no telling which value will wind up in the final config).
+So don't do that.

 ## Query Builder
 ```